Into the Rush: Singles

-"Do You Believe in Magic" was released as the duo's debut single on February 15, 2005.
-A cover of The Lovin' Spoonful's 1965 debut single, the song was featured in the Disney Channel Original Movie Now You See It... which starred Aly Michalka.
-It received airplay on Radio Disney and also saw a physical CD single release.
+"Do You Believe in Magic" is a cover of The Lovin' Spoonful's 1965 debut single.
+It was featured in the 2007 film The Game Plan, the 2009 Wizards of Waverly Place soundtrack, and received airplay on Radio Disney.
 The single peaked at number two on the Billboard Hot Singles Sales chart.
 A music video for the song was released in February 2005 and received heavy rotation on Disney Channel.
 "No One" was released as a single on March 18, 2005, and received airplay on Radio Disney.
 The song was featured in the 2005 Walt Disney Pictures film Ice Princess as well as on its accompanying soundtrack.
 A music video was released in March 2005 featuring scenes from Ice Princess, along with shots of the duo performing the song.
 "Walking on Sunshine", a cover of the Katrina and the Waves song, was released as a single on June 22, 2005, and received airplay on Radio Disney.
 The song was featured in the 2005 Walt Disney Pictures film Herbie: Fully Loaded, as well as on its accompanying soundtrack.
 A music video for the song was released in June 2005 showing the duo arriving at a set and performing the song in front of the shooting crew.

 Following the album's release on August 16, 2005, "Never Far Behind" was released as a single on October 10.
 It was released to Christian Adult Contemporary and Christian Contemporary Hit Radio formats, making it the duo's first single to be released outside of Radio Disney.
 It peaked at number 28 on the Billboard Hot Christian Songs chart.
 The song was originally written and recorded for a companion album to the film The Chronicles of Narnia: The Lion, The Witch and The Wardrobe, but the album was scrapped.
 The song was added to the edition of the album sent to Christian music retailers and was later included on the Deluxe Edition of the album in 2006.
-On February 28, 2006, "Rush" was the first single to be released in promotion of the album.
-It was the duo's first single the be sent to mainstream radio.
+On February 28, 2006, the single "Rush" was released.
 The song's accompanying music video was directed by Marc Webb and was released on February 15, 2006.
 The song was their first to chart on the Billboard Hot 100, peaking at number 59.
 "On the Ride" was released as a single on March 7, 2006.
 It was featured in the Disney Channel Original Movie Cow Belles, starring Aly & AJ.
 Its music video incorporates scenes from the film.
 "Chemicals React" was released as a single on June 27, 2006, to promote the deluxe edition of the album.
 Its music video was directed by Chris Applebaum and features Aly & AJ performing the song on a set-up stage.
 The song peaked at number 50 on the Billboard Hot 100.